Brightify/Reactant/docs/tutorials/RNotes/notes.md

 **ADVANCED**: If, for some reason, you don't want the `update()` method called, overriding method `needsUpdate()` gives you that control.
 Returning `false` from `needsUpdate()` means that `update()` doesn't get called when `componentState` is modified, default is `true`.

 Second, the `loadView()` method.
-In this method you should setup your view and add subviews.
+In this method you should setup your view and add subviews if you don't add them through ReactantUI.
 It gets called only once after `afterInit()`.

 We are using `children(_:)` which also comes from Reactant to conveniently add all the subviews.
 Keep in mind that views added first will be under the views added last.